The 8 Best User Feedback Tools for your SaaS

 It starts at $35 per month if you want all of the functionality, though there is a much more limited free plan if you want to try it out first.

-Survey Anyplace is a little different to the other customer feedback tools on this list.
+Survey Anyplace is a little different from the other customer feedback tools on this list.

-It’s designed to help you create interactive questionnaires that feel a little more playful.
-You’re able to add images, gifs, and videos to make your survey more engaging.
+It’s designed to help you create interactive questionnaires that feel a little more playful and are a more visual feedback collecting form.
+You’re able to add images, gifs, and videos to make your survey more engaging, making Survey Anyplace a great visual customer feedback tool.

-You can then embed your survey pretty much anywhere you want, including a web page, in your product, or even as a tab on your Facebook page.
+You can launch your survey campaigns and embed your survey pretty much anywhere you want, including a web page, online forums, in your product, or even as a tab on your Facebook page.

 It’s also easy to analyze the data you collect with detailed graphics to help you visualize the responses.